Estilo-Pampa/estilo-casa-wealth/README.md

 # estilo-pamba-wealth
 home and personal economic tool

-#Sure, I'd be happy to give you a summary of the project and what you should do with the Git files now.

 Summary:

 - We developed a web application using various programming languages and frameworks such as HTML, CSS, JavaScript, Python, Flask, and MongoDB.
 - The application allows users to manage projects, assign tasks to team members, track time spent on tasks, and generate financial reports.
 - We created a database schema to store project and task data, and wrote Python scripts to interact with the database and perform CRUD operations.